 - Data Center Operators looking for an evaluation of an existing facility,

-- Data Center Customers, such as companies looking at utilizing a third-party data center, need to understand its design/resiliency/uptime.
+- Data Center Customers, such as companies utilizing a third-party data center/co-location space, must complete due diligence surveys, etc.

-‘Uptime’ basically means ‘Availability’, and is the most critical aspect of data center operations, as it refers to the facility’s reliability and ability in maintaining the quantity of time a data center is available and online, being able to provide services to its customers without disruption [down time].
+‘Uptime’ basically means ‘Availability’ and is the most critical aspect of data center operations, as it refers to the facility’s reliability and ability to maintain the quantity of time a data center is available and online, being able to provide services to its customers without downtime or disruption.

 A high level of ‘Uptime’ or ‘Availability’ is essential to ensure that our mobile phones, computers, and connected devices are served via the cloud and networks with the internet, software programs, email, work files, financial transactions, e-commerce, location, texts, and calls etc.